Link Prediction Accuracy on Real-World Networks Under Non-Uniform Missing Edge Patterns: Acknowledgments

 \section{Acknowledgments}

 We are grateful for the use of high performance computing clusters at Dartmouth College (discovery7, doob).
-This work was supported in part by the Army Research Office under MURI award W911NF-18-1-0244 (X.H. and P.J.M.), the National Science Foundation under Grant No. 2030859 to the Computing Research Association for the CIFellows Project (A.G.), and the National Research Foundation of Korea (NRF) grant funded by the Korea government(MSIT) (No. RS-2022-00165916) (E.L.).
+This work was supported in part by the Army Research Office under MURI award W911NF-18-1-0244 (X.H., A.C.S. and P.J.M.), the National Institutes of Health under award R01TW011493 (X.H. and P.J.M.), the National Science Foundation under Grant Nos.\ 2308460 (X.H. and P.J.M.) and 2030859 to the Computing Research Association for the CIFellows Project (A.G.), and the National Research Foundation of Korea (NRF) grant 445 funded by the Korea government(MSIT) (No. RS-2022-00165916), and Learning \& Academic research institution for Master’s, PhD students, and Postdocs (LAMP) Program of the National Research Foundation of Korea (NRF) grant funded by the Ministry of Education(No. RS-2023-00301702) (E.L.).
 The content is solely the responsibility of the authors and does not necessarily represent the official views of any agency supporting this research.

 {} {}